Gittler guitar: History

 Gittler made 60 guitars in New York in the mid-1970s to early 1980s.
-Gittler sold one to Andy Summers, and it appears in the music video for The Police's 1983 song "Synchronicity II".
+Gittler sold one to Andy Summers, and it appears in the music video for The Police's 1983 song "Synchronicity II", and briefly in the video for "I Advance Masked" by Summers and Robert Fripp.
 In 1982, Gittler emigrated to Israel, settled in Hebron, changed his name to Avraham Bar Rashi, and licensed the design to a local company in Kiryat Bialik called Astron Engineer Enterprises LTD. They computer-machined around 300, Bar Rashi commented later to the effect that he was unhappy with the manufacturing.
 Astron, however, claims that their instruments are precisely manufactured copies of the original construction, and that the addition of a plastic body containing electronics for simplified handling, while arguably compromising the minimalism of the original idea, had no influence on the sound or the style of playing.

 The first 60 guitars produced are sometimes described as "Fishbone" guitars.
 Three Gittler basses also exist, made in New York and numbered 1, 2, and 3.

 Allan Gittler also made a portable, battery-powered amplifier, cylindrical in shape, with a long handle that allowed it to be moved by rolling.
 Rolling was necessary to transport the amplifier, since it was quite heavy due to the large number of D batteries that powered it.
 He frequently used this set-up to play his guitar in a street adjoining Astor Place in lower Manhattan, where the reverberation from the surrounding buildings amplified the sound.